FreakingBarbarians/index/README.md

-# A directory for navigating my git
+# A directory for navigating my git/Portfolio

 ## Technichal Works